 - One credit course in teaching methods (will require completion of assignments provided by faculty).

-- Must be a declared accounting major.
+- Be an accounting major.

-- BMGT 310, 311, and 321 must be completed by end of semester of application.
+- Complete BMGT 310, 311, and 321 by end of the semester of application.

 - Minimum 3.00 cumulative GPA with a "B" or better in BMGT 310, 311, or 321.